96 hours in St Andrews, The Home of Golf

 Designed by Kyle Philips and one of the host-courses of the annual Alfred Dunhill Links Championship on the European Tour, Kingsbarns is a stunningly beautiful contemporary links that adds a present-day feel to the most ancient challenges in the game through some tremendously thrilling holes.
 On a bright summer’s day, it is a magical place to play.

 When you get back into the town you might consider tasting that most British of culinary dishes; fish and chips.
 Cromars on Union Street arguably offers the best in the area, and you may wish to wash it all down at the iconic Dunvegan Hotel.
-It has become a favourite watering hole for golfers over a period of decades and a place where you’ll find a healthy dose of engaging banter.

 The Jubilee Course is situated to the right-side of the New, and is generally considered to be the most challenging of the seven layouts under the protection of the Trust.
 Having been recalibrated into a full 18-hole course only a couple of decades ago, the Jubilee funnels through a number of sand dunes and is possibly the most visually striking of all the courses.